 Check a brush sizing chart to see your options.
 Consider how large you’ll be working and choose a few brushes accordingly.
 Keep in mind that a larger brush will hold more water, so beginners may want to start small.

 A graphite pencil can come in handy for preliminary sketches.
 If you have the option, go with a pencil with 2B to 4B lead for sketching.
+This Derwent Graphic Drawing Pencil Set provides a wide range of twelve different black and soft leads that are great for everything from sketching to drawing in fine details.
+The soft (B series) pencils have a thick 3.5 mm core for creating soft, smooth lines.

 Masking fluid is another convenient material.
 You can use this fluid to block out areas of your painting that you want to remain white or a significantly lighter color.
 Examples might be clouds, the shine on a piece of fruit, or the whites of a person’s eyes.
+This Winsor & Newton Art Masking Fluid is an excellent option since it’s colorless and won’t stain.
+You simply paint it onto the spaces that you want to remain white, let it dry, apply your watercolor pencils and water around it, and then once the paint is dry you can rub off the masking fluid with your finger or a rubber eraser.
+It will give a crisp negative space which can be otherwise very hard to achieve with watercolor media.

 Use a cheap brush to coat those areas in masking fluid, and let it dry.
 Then you can draw and paint without worrying about getting any color on those sections.
 When you’re finished, rub the masking fluid gently to remove it, revealing a clean, white surface underneath.